GET IN TOUCH

 Collection actions in Hawaii can arise from either private creditors or the Department of Taxation.
 While both aim to recover unpaid debt, the procedures and authority behind them differ significantly.
 Understanding the contrast between a court-based money judgment and a state-issued tax levy helps account holders evaluate their rights, obligations, and possible responses.

 A judgment creditor must follow a legal process to obtain a court judgment and enforce collection through tools such as a writ of execution.
-This requires hearings, certified copies of orders, and often the services of a process server to deliver notices.
-State tax levies bypass this procedure because Hawaii’s statutes give the Department of Taxation direct power to collect unpaid taxes without court intervention.
+This requires hearings, certified copies of orders, and formal delivery of notices.
+State tax levies bypass this procedure because Hawaii's statutes give the Department of Taxation direct power to collect unpaid taxes without court intervention.
 The result is faster enforcement that often surprises taxpayers who expect a longer process.
+For a deeper look at how these two enforcement types compare, see this overview of IRS bank levies vs. state tax levies.

 Comparison of Collection Methods

-• Judgment Creditor Collection: Involves a court hearing, issuance of an original writ, and service by a registered process server.
+• Judgment creditor collection involves a court hearing, issuance of an original writ, and formal service of the order.

-• Hawaii State Tax Levy: Begins with notice of unpaid taxes, followed by a final notice, and then a levy served directly on the bank.
+• Hawaii state tax levy: Begins with a written notice demanding payment, followed by a levy served directly on the bank.

-• Judgment Creditor Collection: Certified copy of the court judgment, writ of execution, and a spousal affidavit if joint property is involved.
+• Judgment creditor collection; Certified copy of the court judgment, writ of execution, and supporting affidavits if joint property is involved.

-• Judgment Creditor Collection: Determined in court; child support payments and essential items are often protected.
+• Judgment creditor collection; Determined in court; essential items are often protected.

-It highlights how creditors typically require more legal steps, while the Department can act quickly under the state’s laws.
-Both methods recognize exemptions, but federal law ensures that federal payments such as Social Security benefits remain off-limits.
+Both methods recognize exemptions, but Hawaii's statutory framework governs what is protected in the context of a state tax levy.
 Account holders facing either process must evaluate their financial situation, confirm any applicable exemptions, and prepare relevant documentation, such as a financial statement, to protect essential items.

 Triggers That Lead to a Bank Levy